jenssegers/laravel-raven/README.md

     'dsn' => '',

+Because this library uses the queue system, make sure your `config/queue.php` file is configured correctly.
+If you do not wish to process the jobs in the background, you can set the queue driver to 'sync':

+    'default' => 'sync',

 Usage
 -----

-This library adds a listener to Laravel's logging system.
 To monitor exceptions, simply use the `Log` facade:

     App::error(function(Exception $exception, $code)
     {